luizfelippesr/magnetizer/README.md

   input_file_name = "sam_input.hdf5"
 /
 ```
-An example parameters file can be found in the `example/example_global_parameters.in`
+An example parameters file can be found in the
-(actually, if one tries to run the code without specifying a parameter file,
+`example/example_global_parameters.in`.
-this is the fall-back case).
-In the same directory, there is an example input
+In the same directory, there is an example input file,
-file, `example/example_SAM_input.hdf5`.
+`example/example_SAM_input.hdf5`.

-The magnetizer can also be run in the _single galaxy mode_ (which is
+The Magnetizer can also be run in the _single galaxy mode_ (which is
 particularly useful for debugging) by simply specifying the galaxy number i.e.
 ```
-./Magnetizer.exe <parameters_file> <igal>
+./Magnetizer.exe <parameters_file> <igal> [-f]
 ```
-note that the output file will contain only this galaxy.
+note that a full output file will be generated, but containing only this galaxy.
+The option `-f` allows one to force re-run a particular galaxy.

 Magnetizer comes with a range of Python modules and scripts which can be used for